phievo/phievo/docs/source/howto.md

 ```
 ## Restart an evolution

 Every *k* generations, the algorithm saves a complete generation in file called *Restart_file* in the Seed's directory.
-If interrupted, it can use this *Restart_file* to restart from a backup generation.
+If interrupted, you can use this *Restart_file* to restart from a backup generation.
 You can set the restart generation in the initialization file:

 ```python
 prmt['restart'] = {